shaglama/fire/README.md

 this will open the screen session the node is running in to view its output.
 To exit (detach) hold CTRL and press A. Then press D. To kill the node, hold CTRL and press K. Then press Y.

+./fire --start
+this will start Fire and the Heat Ledger node if it is not already running.
+Fire is configured to start at boot so you generally don't need to use this unless you manually stop the node

+./fire --stop
+this will stop Fire and the Heat Ledger  node if it is running

+./fire --upgrade
+this will check for a new version of Heat Ledger and install it if found

 **************************************************************************************************

 Some others that are almost finished include:

-./fire --start

-this will start Fire if it is not already running.
-Fire is configured to start at boot and so you generally don't need to use this unless you manually stop fire

-./fire --stop

-this will stop Fire and kill the node.
-You will have to manually restart after this unless you reboot

 ./fire --restart